Murder of Selena: Murder

 On March 30, 1995, Selena contacted Leonard Wong about the perfume samples he had made for her.
-According to Wong, Selena told him she would be meeting Saldívar the next morning to pick up the samples that had been stolen from her.
-The same day, she told another employee at the boutique she was expecting to fire Saldívar.
+According to Wong, the singer told him she would be meeting Saldívar the next morning to pick up the samples that had been stolen from her.
+That same day, Selena told an employee at the boutique she was expecting to fire Saldívar.
 The employee followed Selena to her home that night because she was concerned over the singer after their discussion about Saldívar.
-At 7:30 a.m.
-(CST) on March 31, Selena left for Saldívar's motel room.
+At 7:30 a.m. on March 31, Selena traveled to Saldívar's motel room.

 At the motel, Saldívar told Selena she had been raped in Mexico.
 Selena took her to Doctors Regional Hospital, where medical staff noticed Saldívar showed "clear symptoms of depression".
-Saldívar told medical staff she had bled "a little".
-The staff noticed Selena angrily respond that Saldívar had told her the opposite, that she was bleeding copiously the day before.
-Nurse Carla Anthony informed Saldívar she needed to travel to San Antonio to obtain a gynecological examination because Saldívar "was a resident of San Antonio, the hospital was in Corpus, and the rape occurred outside the country".
+Saldívar told medical staff she had bled "a little", to which Selena angrily responded that Saldívar had told her the opposite, that she was bleeding profusely the day before.
+Nurse Carla Anthony informed Saldívar she needed to travel to San Antonio to obtain a gynecological examination because she "was a resident of San Antonio, the hospital was in Corpus, and the rape occurred outside the country".

-While driving back to the motel, Selena told Saldívar it would be best if they stayed apart for a while to avoid upsetting Quintanilla, Jr. According to Dr. Martinez, Selena had tried to contact him that morning but he could not speak on the telephone because he was performing surgery.
-At 10:00 a.m.
-(CST), Quintanilla, Jr. contacted Pérez to determine Selena's whereabouts; she was due to record a song at Q-Productions that morning and had not arrived.
-Pérez called Selena on her mobile phone and reminded her of the scheduled recording.
+While driving back to the motel, Selena told Saldívar it would be best if they stayed apart for a while to avoid upsetting Abraham.
+According to Martinez, the singer had tried to contact him that morning but he was unavailable due to performing surgery.
+At 10:00 a.m., Abraham contacted Pérez to determine Selena's whereabouts; she was due to record a song at Q-Productions that morning and had not arrived.
+Pérez called Selena on her cellular phone and reminded her of the scheduled recording.
 She told him she had forgotten the session and she was "taking care of one last [item of] business" and would be at Q-Productions soon after.
-This was the last telephone call Selena answered and was the last time Pérez spoke to his wife.
+This was the last telephone call Selena answered and the last time Pérez heard her voice.

-At the motel room, Selena and Saldívar began arguing.
-Motel guests complained about loud noises coming from Saldívar's room.
-They said they heard two women arguing about business matters.
-Selena told Saldívar she could no longer be trusted, and demanded Saldívar to return her financial papers.
-Selena then dumped Saldívar's satchel containing bank statements onto the bed and saw the gun.
-At 11:48 a.m.
-(CST), Saldívar pointed it at Selena.
-As Selena tried to flee, Saldívar shot her once on the lower right shoulder, puncturing an artery and causing a massive loss of blood.
-Trinidad Espinoza, the hotel's maintenance man, reported hearing a "loud bang", which he likened to a car engine misfiring.
+At the motel room, Selena and Saldívar began arguing, which other motel guests overheard.
+Selena told Saldívar she could no longer be trusted, and demanded the return of her financial papers.
+Selena then dumped Saldívar's satchel containing bank statements onto the bed and saw the revolver.
+At 11:48 a.m., Saldívar aimed her revolver at Selena as she attempted to flee and fired a bullet, hitting her lower right shoulder and causing her to bleed profusely.
+Trinidad Espinoza, the motel's maintenance man, reported hearing a "loud bang", which he likened to a car backfiring.